joshuac-dev/joshuac-dev-ac-route-profitability-discord-bot/README.md

     ```
     nano .env
     ```
-5. Add your bot token and client ID to this file:
+5. Add your bot token and client ID to this file. **Also add the new `DEBUG_LOGGING` and `TEST_AIRPORT_LIMIT` variables.**
     ```ini
     # Your Discord Bot Token from the developer portal
     DISCORD_BOT_TOKEN=YOUR_TOKEN_HERE

     # Your Application/Client ID from the 'General Information' page
     DISCORD_CLIENT_ID=YOUR_CLIENT_ID_HERE

+    # Set to "true" to enable detailed, iterative logging in the console
+    DEBUG_LOGGING="true"

+    # Set to a number (e.g., 50) to limit analysis to the first X airports for testing.
+    # Leave blank or set to 0 to run all airports.
+    TEST_AIRPORT_LIMIT=50
     ```
 6. Create the state file with default empty state:
     ```bash